-The AIOTF obtains the NG-RAN selection information (AIoT Area list, RAN Reader list, and, optionally, the location served by each RAN Reader and each AIoT Area) via OAM or local configuration.
+The AIOTF obtains the NG-RAN selection information (list of AIoT Areas, list of RAN Readers, and, optionally, the location served by each RAN Reader and each AIoT Area) via OAM or local configuration.
+The information in the AIOTF by means of OAM configuration is as specified in TS 38.300 [5].